cloud-bulldozer/benchmark-operator/CONTRIBUTE.md

 * [add workload guide](#additional-guidance-for-adding-a-workload)

 ### Ansible roles
 Workloads are defined within Ansible roles.
 The roles are located under the `roles/` directory.
-You can create a new role template a few different ways.
+You can create a new role template as follows:

 - Simply copy an existing role and edit as needed
-- Run the `ansible-galaxy init <role_name>` command
-- Pull a blank template from [ansible-roles](https://github.com/ansible-roles/ansible-role-template)

 Review the Ansible [role documentation](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html)